khushjain-02/khushjain-02/README.md

 - 👋 Hi, I’m @khushjain-02
 - 👀 I’m interested in ...
-Web Development, apart from thIs I am also intrested in Gaming,Travelling, Music
+Cyber Security, apart from this I am also interested in Gaming, Travelling, Music
 - 🌱 I’m currently learning ...
-IT Engineering from the Silver oak college of engineering & Technology.
+IT Engineering from the Silver Oak College of engineering & Technology.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...